ivan-ristovic/the-godfather/README.md

 [![Latest release](https://img.shields.io/github/tag-pre/ivan-ristovic/the-godfather.svg?label=latest)](https://github.com/ivan-ristovic/the-godfather/releases)

 Just another general-purpose Discord bot.
 Developed with the goal to remove all other bots from the guild and create one that will do everything.

-# Disclaimer
-Version 4 of the bot (the master branch) is not being maintained or upgraded anymore except for breaking bug-fixes.
-All new features will be released with version 5 once it comes out (checkout v5 branch for development status).

 Features:
   - Complete administration of the guild, channels, users, emoji etc via categorized commands.